Pylons/pyramid/docs/narr/templates.rst

 it lives, which is usually the :mod:`repoze.bfg` application's :term:`package` directory.

-A path passed to ``render_template_to_response`` can also be absolute (starting with a slash on UNIX or a drive letter prefix on Windows).
-It can also be a "specification" in the form ``another.dotted.package_name:relative/path`` if the resources lives in another package.
+Although a path is usually just a simple relative pathname, a path passed to ``render_template_to_response`` can be absolute, starting with a slash on UNIX or a drive letter prefix on Windows.
+The path can alternately be a :term:`resource` "specification" in the form ``some.dotted.package_name:relative/path``, making it possible to address template resources which live in another package.

 ``render_template_to_response`` always returns a Response object which has a *status code* of ``200 OK`` and a *content-type* of